-Figure 6-5 Queue Bandwidth Control Settings window
+Figure 6-6 Queue Bandwidth Control Settings window

-Parameter Description Unit Select the unit you want to configure.
-From Port / To Port Use the drop-down menu to select the port range to use for this configuration.
+Parameter Description From Port / To Port Use the drop-down menu to select the port range to use for this configuration.
 From Queue / To Queue Use the drop-down menu to select the queue range to use for this configuration.
 Min Rate (64-1024000) Specify the packet limit, in Kbps that the ports are allowed to receive.
 Tick the No limit check box to have unlimited rate of packets received by the specified queue.
 Max Rate (64-1024000) Enter the maximum rate for the queue.
 For no limit select the No Limit option.